yegor256/seedramp/README.md

 We give you cash to cover the next calendar month (up to $20k), you give us SAFE.

-We make investment decisions in 24 hours, after a one-hour interview (FAQ).
+We make investment decisions instantly after a one-hour interview (FAQ).